aaronbloomfield/ccc/hws/dex/index.md

 The first change is that you will have to import the [IERC20Receiver.sol](IERC20Receiver.sol.html) ([src](IERC20Receiver.sol)) file.
 This file defines the `IERC20Receiver` interface which defines only one function: `onERC20Received()`.
 Our TokenCC contracts are going to call this function any time tokens are transferred to another contract.
 There is a similar concept for ERC-721 contracts, but not (yet) for ERC-20 contracts.
 Note that your TokenCC contract does NOT implement this interface; it just needs to know about it so it can call a function (`onERC20Received()`) on *another* contract that implements this interface.

-The second change is that we have to include the following function, adapted from [here](https://stackoverflow.com/questions/73630656/how-to-make-onrecivederc20-function), in our TokenCC.sol file:
+The second change is that we have to include the following two functions, adapted from [here](https://stackoverflow.com/questions/73630656/how-to-make-onrecivederc20-function), in our TokenCC.sol file:

 ```
+// This overrides the _update() function in ERC20.sol -- first we call the
+// overridden function, then we call afterTokenTransfer().
+Note that this is
+// called on a mint, burn, or transfer.
+function _update(address from, address to, uint256 value) internal override virtual {
+    ERC20._update(from,to,value);
+    afterTokenTransfer(from,to,value);
+}

+// When a transfer occurs to a contract, this function will call
+// onERC20Received() on that contract.
-function _afterTokenTransfer(address from, address to, uint256 amount) internal override {
+function afterTokenTransfer(address from, address to, uint256 amount) internal override {
     if ( to.code.length > 0  && from != address(0) && to != address(0) ) {
         // token recipient is a contract, notify them
         try IERC20Receiver(to).onERC20Received(from, amount, address(this)) returns (bool success) {
             require(success,"ERC-20 receipt rejected by destination of transfer");
         } catch {
             // the notification failed (maybe they don't implement the `IERC20Receiver` interface?)
-            // we choose to ignore this case
+            // we choose to silently ignore this case
         }
     }
 }
 ```

-This function overrides the `_afterTokenTransfer()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
+This function overrides the `afterTokenTransfer()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
 Our overridden function above will first check if the `to` is a contract by checking if it has a non-zero code size; owned accounts always have zero length code.
 It also checks that both addresses are non-zero (`from` is zero on a mint operation, and `to` is zero on a burn operation).
 If it passed those checks, it will attempt to call the `onERC20Received()` function, if it exists; since it's in a try-catch block, nothing happens if it the function does not exist.
 If that function does not exist, then it does nothing (we could have had it revert in the `catch` clause as well).

 The net effect of these two changes is that any time your TokenCC is transferred to a contract, it will attempt to notify that contract that it just received some ERC-20 tokens.